Max-Chenb/Max-Chenb.github.io/index.md

 ## Research Interests

-My current research focuses on Explainable AI in Industry, while my previous research focused on Industrial Surface Defect Detection Based on Machine Learning.
+My current research focuses on **Explainable AI in Industry**, while my previous research focused on Industrial Surface Defect Detection Based on Machine Learning.
 My interests are on the **Machine Learning** and its applications in **Industrial Field**.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ## News and Updates